The Ultimate Guide to Buying or Selling with Real Estate Agents in San Diego

 3. Contracts are confusing.

 Take a peek at just one of the many forms you’d have to complete on your own if you chose not to use a licensed agent here.
-NAR reports that For-Sale-By-Owner outcomes tend to be rather bleak, often never making it to the closing table or leaving money on the table, selling for thousands less than comparable homes sold with an agent.
+NAR reports that For-Sale-By-Owner outcomes tend to be rather bleak, and here’s a nice roundup as to why that is:

 The Benefits of Working with a San Diego Realtor